ibm-cloud-docs/CDN/troubleshooting.md

 # Troubleshooting
 {: #troubleshooting}

 In this document, find various ways to troubleshoot your {{site.data.keyword.cloud}} CDN.
-If you need to contact support, be sure to provide your CDN's reference number.
+If you must contact support, be sure to provide your CDN's reference number.

 ## How do I know that my CDN is working?
 {: #how-do-I-know-my-cdn-is-working}